US plans new forest protections, issues old-growth inventory

 Most old growth forests in the Lower 48 states were logged during the past two centuries.
 Previous protections for older trees have come indirectly, such as the “roadless rule” adopted under former President Bill Clinton in 2001 that blocked logging on about a quarter of federal forests.

-Administration officials announced Thursday they will be soliciting comments for a proposed rule that would “adapt current policies to protect, conserve and manage national forests and grasslands for climate resilience.”
+Administration officials announced Thursday they will solicit comments for a proposed rule that would “adapt current policies to protect, conserve and manage national forests and grasslands for climate resilience.”

 A formal rulemaking notice was expected to be published in the federal register in coming days.
 Further details were not immediately released.